The Sugar Mill

 “You’ve been there, then?”
 Keith took a drink from his pint.

 Fernando looked at him, his lips narrowing into a thin line.
 “Yeah.
 Once.
 Only once.
 When I was twelve.
 I went out there because my cousin dared me to.
 I could feel the place reaching out toward me, and I ran back home as fast as I could.
 I was sick for a week afterwards.”

 “But it didn’t actually do anything to you,” Keith said.

 “No,” Fernando admitted.
 “But it wanted to.”
 He shook his head.
 “You’re nice boys, I know that.
 Stay here, have some drinks, find some girls to party with, go swimming.
 Stay away from that place.”

-“Maybe you could put in a good word for me with Maria,” Keith said, grinning.
+“Maybe you could put in a good word for me with Maria.”
+Keith grinned.

 Todd yawned and stretched, and regarded his brother with a scowl.
-“I don’t feel like swimming,” he said.
+“I don’t feel like swimming.”

 Todd’s eyebrows went up.
 “After what Fernando told us?”

 Todd shrugged.
 “Well, Fernando did.”